-Whether Joseph knew about God's revelation to Abraham or not, what information do we find at the top of Genesis 39:2 that will prove to change everything?
+Whether Joseph knew it or not, what information do we find at the top of Genesis 39:2 that will prove to change everything?

-Whenever you see the name LORD in small caps in your Bible, it means Yahweh, the personal name of God.
+Whenever you see the name LORD in small caps in your Bible, it means Yahweh, the personal name God Himself would give to the Israelites through Moses (Ex.
+3:13-15).
 It's a name that would remind Israel of the covenant God made with them and of His self-existence, among other realities.
-The fact that the God of Israel was with Joseph in the far away and pagan land of Egypt is so profound and comforting, there's no way to overstate it.
+The fact that the God of Israel was with Joseph in the far away and pagan land of Egypt is so profound and comforting.
 We simply can't imagine God's reach.